Dele Olojede: Back to Africa

+NEXT

-Returning to Nigeria, Olojede launched 234Next in 2008, first on Twitter and then online and in print.
+Returning to Nigeria, Olojede launched NEXT in 2008, first on Twitter and then online and in print.
 Hiring 80 new journalists fresh out of college and working out of a diesel-powered 24-hour newsroom, NEXT worked to expose government corruption in the face of much resistance.
-Most famously, NEXT scooped the story that the president, President Yar'Adua was secretly brain dead and not "returning soon from a Saudi hospital" as promised.
+Most famously, NEXT published the story that the president Umaru Yar'Adua was brain dead and not "returning soon from a Saudi hospital" as promised.

 In 2011, Dele Olojede won the John P. McNulty Prize, which was established by Fellows of the Aspen Institute to reward the most innovative projects driving social change.
-The Prize was awarded for Olojede's vision and efforts in creating NEXT in Nigeria.
+The prize was awarded for Olojede's vision and efforts in creating NEXT in Nigeria.

 Under Olojede, NEXT paid its journalists a living wage, opposing the usual local practice of politicians paying journalists and expecting only favourable coverage in return.
 It scooped many stories of public interest, but found that advertisers would no longer support it.
 When it collapsed in 2011, it owed its staff more than five months' wages.